Aiden-Peace300/c0723-code-solutions/http-messages/http-messages-quiz-notes.md

   ANSWER: https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers

 - Is a body required for a valid HTTP request or response message?
-  ANSWER: body is not required
+  ANSWER: body is not required, it is useful

 ## Notes